 Apple suppliers to make Apple Watch and MacBook in Vietnam - Nikkei

-Aug 16 (Reuters) - Apple Inc's AAPL.O suppliers are in talks to produce Apple Watch and MacBook in Vietnam for the first time, Nikkei Asia reported on Tuesday, citing people familiar matter.
+Aug 16 (Reuters) - Apple Inc's AAPL.O suppliers are in talks to produce Apple Watch and MacBook in Vietnam for the first time, Nikkei Asia reported on Tuesday, citing people familiar with the matter.

-Apple's Chinese suppliers Luxshare Precision Industry 002475.SZ and iPhone assembler Foxconn 2317.TW have started test production of Apple Watch and MacBook in Northern Vietnam, the report added.
+Apple's Chinese supplier Luxshare Precision Industry 002475.SZ and Taiwan-based Foxconn 2317.TW have started test production of Apple Watch in northern Vietnam, the report added.

+Apple has asked suppliers to set up a test production line in Vietnam for the MacBook, the report said, adding that progress in moving mass production to the country has been slow partly due to pandemic-related disruptions but also because notebook computer production involves a larger supply chain.

-India, the world's second-biggest smartphone market, along with countries such as Mexico and Vietnam are becoming increasingly important to contract manufacturers supplying American brands, as they try to diversify production away from China.
+India, the world's second-biggest smartphone market, along with countries such as Mexico and Vietnam, is becoming increasingly important to contract manufacturers supplying American brands, as they try to diversify production away from China.

 Apple, Foxconn and Luxshare Precision did not immediately respond to a Reuters request for comment.